GaussGlobalMachines/glamgram-contracts/README.md

 ## How we built it
 - Solidity Contracts
-- Arbitrum Network Deployment
-- Polygon Network Deployment
+- Ropten Network Deployment

-## Challenges we ran into
-- Beginner to Arbitrum Rollups
-- Beginner on DeFi Ecosystem

 ## Accomplishments that we're proud of
 - Our experience design concepts
 - Our novel features

-## What we learned
-- Arbitrum Rollup Architecture

-## What's next for AnkarNet
+## What's next for CultNet
 - Completion of the DApp
-- Integration with Graph protocol
 - Integration with IPFS Minty
 - Integration with Biconomy SDK